TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-accmgmt-recover-acc.md

 <symptomId>StorageRecoveryLightInsight</symptomId>
 <executionText>We are running a quick check to find out if your storage resource is recoverable</executionText>
 <timeoutText>We stopped the check, as it was taking too long</timeoutText>
 <noResultText>Our diagnostics did not find your storage resource.
 Please ensure the information provided is accurate and in the approved format.
-Also, check recommended solution below to find an answer.</noResultText>
+Also, check additional recommendations below to find an answer.</noResultText>
 <additionalInputsReq>true</additionalInputsReq>
 </Insight>